chaoss/grimoirelab-hatstall/django-hatstall/README.rst

 Hatstall is a Django app to manage the identities in Sorting Hat.
 You can edit, list, merge, unmerge and enroll the identities in SortingHat.

-Detailed documentation is in the "docs" directory.
+Detailed documentation is at https://github.com/chaoss/grimoirelab-hatstall

 Quick start
 -----------